Der-Penz/DocumentScanner/README.md

 Later on there we be a python file which can be run directly from the terminal

+The `depFree` directory contains implementations of various algorithms used for document detection and is solely intended for learning purposes.
+Although it should be possible to switch the `skimage` and other library implementations with the `depFree` implementation without having any compatibility issues.

 ## Resources

 The following resources might be interesting if you want to dive deeper into the steps involved in the document scanning process